davidgomezpr1/Python_Correlation_Movie/README.md

 The following hypotheses were provided for me to test:

-- The `gross` earnings of a movie will be strongly correlated to its `budget`.
+- The `gross` earnings of a movie is strongly correlated to its `budget`.
-- The `gross` revenue of a movie will be strongly correlated to the the fame/size of the `company` that produced it.
+- The `gross` revenue of a movie is strongly correlated to the the fame/size of the `company` that produced it.

 ## Overview